juan-ordergroove/cobertura_aggregator/README.md

 ```

 Here's what each means:
-- <NAME> - the application/project name you'd like to define for a config
+- "NAME" - the application/project name you'd like to define for a config - this can be whatever you like
 - TYPE - the format type aggregation against [coverage_xml OR cobertura_json]
 - TARGETS - list of folder/file names that you want summarized.
 They should be relative paths based on the current working directory of the test suite
 - REPORT_PATH - [optional] - path to write report file to